21 Reasons Why You May Be Bleeding Between Periods

 Uterine Polyps, or Endometrial Polyps, are noncancerous growths which form when there is overgrowth of cells in the lining of the uterus.
 While polyps usually stay in the uterus, some can travel through the opening of the uterus (cervix) into the vagina.
 These are mainly found in women who are going through or have finished menopause.
 As well as unexpected bleeding, they may also cause irregular discharge, Polyps are often discovered during a smear test, and the majority of them are benign - but in rare cases, can be cancerous.

 The most common reasons for vaginal bleeding between periods are hormonal contraceptives or changes relating to menopause.
 If bleeding between periods is very heavy or lasts for longer than 3 months, seek medical advice.
 Regular cervical screening is an essential part of preventive healthcare, especially for women between ages 25 and 65.
-Keep a menstrual diary and record changes to your flow or length of bleeding will make the diagnosis and prevention of abnormal bleeding much easier.
-Mobile apps such as Clue and Eve are a great way to do this.
+Keeping a menstrual diary and recording changes to your flow or length of bleeding will make the diagnosis and prevention of abnormal bleeding much easier.

 - See your GP